RealSput/wag.js/README.md

 wa-spwn, except rewritten for G.js + is runtime

 # What is this?
 This basically compiles WASM to a G.js result.
-If you don't know what [G.js](https://github.com/RealSput/g.js) is, it's basically SPWN except a JS library.
+If you don't know what [G.js](https://github.com/RealSput/g.js) is, it's basically a library similar to SPWN that I made, except not its separate programming language.
 You can also compile C to a G.js result with this using the `compile_c` function.

 # Show an example.